UX Case Study: Modular Content System

 Instructions may disagree on the specifics of these goals (Are emails acceptable as evidence of the change, or is it an IT ticket required?
 Does the review need to occur quarterly or biannually?) but these differences can be smoothed over with the right use of language.

-More rarely, two frameworks may have mutually exclusive requirements.
+In other cases, two frameworks may have mutually exclusive requirements.
 Common examples would be frequency, such as requiring that a certain activity occur annually, biannually, or quarterly, or the strictness of a requirement, such as one framework requiring passwords to be minimum 10 characters in length and another requiring 14 characters minimum.
-I referred to these as conflicting requirements, and we would need to have a way to measure these conflicting requirements against each other and display only the most relevant one.
-They always existed on a kind of spectrum, from least strict (e.g., annual testing) to most strict (e.g., monthly testing), and we would need to develop a ranking for each conflict to ensure the most accurate info was being shown.

-After a proof of concept was approved by our stakeholders, I was personally tasked with writing the MVP of our schema using our two most popular frameworks, SOC 2 and ISO27001.
-Recall that this schema had to be extensible, or able to be built upon, so it was important that I move to a third framework as fast as possible to confirm that the project was something that could be maintained into the future.
+This schema had to be extensible, or able to be built upon, so it was important that I move to a third framework as fast as possible.
 Additionally, my wife was pregnant and my paternity leave was scheduled, leaving me with 6 weeks to transform ~45,000 words of dense SME content into our MVP, as well as hire and train a contract content writer to maintain it while I was away.

 The result: